 Perfect For: Boss Who Corrects Your Pronunciation Of French Food Incorrectly

 Witnessing your boss try to pronounce beef bourguignon is, at this point, the reason you get up in the morning.
-Get them a table at Terrine.
-In the heart of Beverly Grove, this upscale French restaurant is the kind of place that makes its patrons feel like they know what they’re doing even if they obviously don't.
-The food is solid and accessible and that fantastic back patio is ideal for any lunch or dinner situation you need to set up.
+Get them a table at Belle Vie.
+On a strange part of Wilshire in West LA, this French bistro is the kind of place that makes its patrons feel like they know what they’re doing even if they obviously don't.
+The food is a mix of classics and twists on classics (that beef bourguignon comes as a taco), and the wine advice is always on point.

 Perfect For: Boss Who Casually References Past Drug Use Sometimes In The Elevator